united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/features/datainfrastructure/unified-namespace.md

 ## When should I use it?

-The Unified Namespace is the ideal solution for exchanging data between applications and devices.
+In our opinion, the Unified Namespace provides the best tradeoff for connecting systems in manufacturing / shopfloor scenarios.
 It effectively eliminates the complexity of spaghetti diagrams and enables real-time data processing.

 While data can be shared through databases,
 [REST APIs](https://learn.umh.app/lesson/introduction-into-it-ot-https-rest/),
 or message brokers, we believe that a message broker approach is most suitable for most manufacturing applications.
 Consequently, every piece of information within the United Manufacturing Hub is transmitted via a message broker.

+Both MQTT and Kafka are used in the United Manufacturing Hub.
+MQTT is designed for the safe message delivery between devices and simplifies gathering data on the shopfloor.
+However, it is not designed for reliable stream processing.
+Although Kafka does not provide a simple way to collect data, it is suitable for contextualizing and processing data.
+Therefore, we are combining both the strengths of MQTT and Kafka.
+You can get more information from [this article](https://learn.umh.app/blog/tools-techniques-for-scalable-data-processing-in-industrial-iot/).

 ## What can I do with it?